Complaints ProcedureCode of practice for patient complaints at Unidental.

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to any concerns in a caring and sensitive way.

-1. The person responsible for dealing with any complaint about the service which we provide is Tess Krupa, the practice Complaints Manager.
-(Where the complaint is about the above named person the complaint will be referred to Dr Broughton)
+1. The person responsible for dealing with any complaint about the service which we provide is Dr Philip Broughton, the practice Complaints Manager.

 2. If you make a complaint on the telephone or at the reception desk, we will listen to your complaint and offer to refer you to the Complaints Manager immediately.

 If the Complaints Manager is not available at the time, then you will be told when you will be able to talk to the Complaints Manager and arrangements will be made for this to happen.

 A member of our team will make a written record of your complaint and provide you with a copy as well as passing it on to the Complaints Manager.
 If we cannot arrange this within a reasonable period or if you do not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.